Professional wrestling authority figures

 This list brings together authority figures—people who hold on-screen power—in professional wrestling promotions or brands within North America.
 The North American wrestling industry portrays authority figures as responsible for making matches, providing rules and generally keeping law and order both in and outside the ring.
-The role can vary according to disposition as a face authority figure tends to give what the fans want and does what is fair while a heel authority figures tend to run their shows out of their own self-interest.
+The role can vary according to disposition as a face authority figure tends to give what the fans want and does what is fair while heel authority figures tend to run their shows out of their own self-interest.

 WWE authority figures

 From its founding in 1963 to 1997, the WWE looked to a president as an authority figure.
 The president had booking power and controlled all wrestlers.
 However, in 1997 the commissioner replaced the president, with Sgt.
 Slaughter serving as the first WWE commissioner.
 During the Attitude Era (1997–2002), not only the commissioner, but also Vince McMahon (through his position as WWE chairman under his evil character Mr. McMahon) had booking power.
 McMahon usually used his power in order to haze his kayfabe nemesis, Stone Cold Steve Austin.
 When Shawn Michaels served as commissioner, he could overrule McMahon, but he exercised his booking power only sporadically and was working with an ironclad contract where he could not be fired.
 When Mick Foley acquired the position, he took full reign until he was fired from the position.

 Upon splitting WWE into two separate brands in the WWE brand extension of 2002, on-screen co-owners Vince McMahon and Ric Flair proceeded to draft WWE wrestlers into two separate rosters.
 Flair took ownership of Raw while McMahon controlled SmackDown.
 After McMahon regained control of the entire company, he removed Flair from control of Raw, relinquished his own position and appointed separate general managers to control the different brands.